Ibrahimovic and Bradley star on MLS opening day | Goal.com

 Magnus Eriksson had the San Jose Earthquakes out in front early on, but goals from Ignacio Piatti and Saphir Taider saw the Canadian side come from behind to earn a win.

-The rest of the league saw draws on opening day, with Orlando City and New York City FC playing out a 2-2 result, the Columbus Crew and New York Red Bulls finishing at 1-1, Houston and Real Salt Lake playing out a 1-1 draw, and New England finishing level with FC Dallas at one goal apiece.
+The rest of the league saw draws on opening day, with Orlando City and New York City FC playing out a 2-2 result in a match that saw former Manchester United winger Nani make his MLS debut.
+The Columbus Crew and New York Red Bulls finished at 1-1, while Houston and Real Salt Lake played out a 1-1 draw, and New England finished level with FC Dallas at one goal apiece.